Adam-Riet/Weather/README.md

 # Weather-Dashboard

 ## Description
 Travelling and want to know if a jacket is required?
-Throw the city in the search and get a daily/weekly forecast.
+Throw the city in the search bar and get a daily/weekly forecast.
 You will get a breakdown of the temperature, wind, and humidity.

-Cities will be saved in the search bar if you want to quickly switch between them.
+Cities will be saved under the search bar if you want to quickly switch between them.

 ![Alt text](https://github.com/Adam-Riet/Weather/blob/main/assets/images/Screenshot%202023-04-06%20at%201.29.56%20PM.png)